BraedonWooding/LLV/README.md

 [![Build Status](https://travis-ci.com/BraedonWooding/LLV.svg?branch=master)](https://travis-ci.com/BraedonWooding/LLV)

-> A generic collection visualisation tool
+> A generic collection visualisation tool (supporting linked lists, arrays, dynamic arrays and more)

 > All collections, examples, and the program itself are thoroughly tested.

 > Originally made for teaching purposes for UNSW CSE

+> Single header file that is compatible with C11 and C99 (recommended C11)

 > Made by Braedon Wooding